hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-cloud-platform/home.md

 tags:
   - hpe-greenlake-cloud-platform
 ---
 The HPE GreenLake platform, along with its marketplace and partner ecosystem, provides customers with a consistent, powerful foundation for application development and hybrid cloud innovation.
-This helps customers to reduce costs and complexity, while enhancing stability and performance across multiple IT environments.
+This helps customers reduce costs and complexity, while enhancing stability and performance across multiple IT environments.

 [Learn more about HPE GreenLake](https://www.hpe.com/us/en/greenlake.html)